SaraVieira/starter-book/getting-started.md

 };
 ```

-4. Run `yarn install`
+- Run `npm install`

+- Test your website locally by running: `npm start`.

+This will open a server on `http://localhost:8080` where you can preview the book as you write it.

+When you are done you can run

-5. Run `yarn build`
+- Run `npm run build`

+> Important!
+For the build to work you need to have `npm start` running because that's how the PDF is built, it connects to the local server

-   5.1.
-You can also run `yarn build:site` to build just the preview site
+You can also build just the website with `npm run build:site` or just the book with `build:book`

-   5.2.
-Or run `yarn build:book` for the PDF and Epub files

-6. To get the .mobi file download the [Kindle Previewer](https://kdp.amazon.com/en_US/help/topic/G202131170) and drag your .epub file and it creates a kindle compatible file.
-7. Profit??